 - Leave them unprotected.
 When you do take out your hearing aids during your trip, make sure you put them in their protective case somewhere safe and consistent like your luggage.
 This way they won’t break or be misplaced.

-For more information or to schedule an appointment, call Topeka ENT today.
+For more information or to schedule an appointment, call Topeka Ear Nose & Throat today.